holoviz/lumen/docs/how_to/data_visualization/views.md

 The following example source is a table containing data about individual penguins with various measurements.
 This source could have been [filtered](../../reference/filter/index.md) or [transformed](../../reference/transform/index.md) but is omitted to keep the example simple.

-The views are located in the `targets` area and can take the form of various visual components.
+The views are located in the `layouts` area and can take the form of various visual components.
 Lumen includes many [view types](../../reference/view/index.md) and is built so that you can easily use components from the [Holoviz ecosystem](https://holoviz.org/), such as a [scatter plot from hvPlot](https://hvplot.holoviz.org/reference/pandas/scatter.html) or an [indicator from Panel](https://panel.holoviz.org/reference/index.html#indicators).

 ![](../../_static/excalidraw/lumen_dashboard.png)